eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/httpapi-concepts.md

 However, we discourage the usage of weak entity-tags, because in the context of Ditto they only add unnecessary complexity.

-In addition to the `ETag` header Ditto supports conditional requests with a `condition` header for further information see [Conditional Requests](basic-conditional-requests.html)
+In addition to the `ETag` header Ditto supports conditional requests with a `condition` header.
+For further information see [Conditional Requests](basic-conditional-requests.html)

 ### Exempted fields